How to customize Notification Center on iPhone and iPad

 - Toggle the Allow Notifications switch on if it's not already.

-Do this for all apps that aren't really important to your daily life and you'll feel a lot better about Notification Center.
-You can still get alerts.
-They just won't congest Notification Center.
+Toggle Show as Banners off to silence the alert on your iPhone or iPad.

-How to customize which apps send banners and alerts on iPhone and iPad
+How to customize which apps send Temporary or Persistent banners on iPhone and iPad

-Some apps are so important that you need their alerts in Notification Center and you need to know about them right away.
-You can add an extra layer of notification to those priority apps so you'll always know when something happens.
+Some apps are so important that you need to make sure you don't miss them under any circumstance, and you don't forget them because they disappear from view while you're reading something on Twitter.
+For the varying importance of alerts, you can make them temporary or persistent.

-Banners are notifications that appear at the top of your screen for just a moment.
-If you don't think you need to address a banner, you can simply wait for it to go away.
+Temporary banners will simply appear at the top of your screen and then disappear after about three seconds.

 - Launch the Settings app on your iPhone or iPad.